AplosAnalytics/docs.aplosanalytics.com/docs/samples/python/aplos_nca/readme.md

 ## Environment Vars

-To save time and typing you can use environment variables to "pre-load" your execution and then any "unknown" value will be asked by the commandline utility.
+To save time and typing you can use environment variables to "pre-load" your execution and then any "unknown" value will be asked by the command line utility.

 The following environment variables are required for execution.
 We're using environment vars so that nothing gets accidentally saved into git.